Land Rover series

 Most Series models feature leaf-spring suspension with selectable two or four-wheel drive (4WD), however Series I's produced between 1948 and mid-1951 had constant 4WD via a freewheel mechanism, and the Stage 1 V8 version of the Series III featured permanent 4WD.
-All three models could be started with a front hand crank and had the option of front & rear power takeoffs for accessories.
+All three models could be started with a front-hand crank and offered front & rear power takeoffs for accessories.

-After adding a long wheelbase model in 1954, Land Rover also offered the world's first four / five door, 4WD off-road station wagon in 1956.
+After introducing a long-wheelbase model in 1954, Land Rover also offered the world's first four / five-door, 4WD off-road station wagon in 1956.
 Series Land Rovers and Defenders continually excelled in space utilization, offering (optional) three abreast seating in the seating rows with doors, and troop seating in the rear, resulting in up to seven seats in the SWB, and up to ten seats in the LWB models, exceeding the capacity of most minivans, when comparing vehicles of the same length.